MOohTus/ODAMNet/docs/source/pages/formats/Input.rst

 .. tip::

-   Target genes are extracted from CTD and WP in HGCN format
+   Target genes are extracted from CTD in HGCN format.

 -c, --chemicalsFile FILENAME
     Contains a list of chemicals.
 They have to be in MeSH identifiers (e.g. D014801).
-    Each line contains one or several chemical IDs, seperated by ";".
+    Each line contains one or several chemical IDs, separated by ";".

 .. code-block:: none